grz0zrg/fsynth/documentation/mk/docs/settings.md

 Show poly. infos

-- Hide/Show the polyphony infos for per output channels in the informations bar
+- Hide/Show the polyphony infos per output channels in the informations bar

 Show slices

 - Hide/Show slices, can be useful for visuals, this settings is not saved

-Quickstart startup

-- Enable/Disable quickstart startup dialog on launch
+Show slice channel

+- Hide/Show slices channel number at the top of the slice

+Show toolbar titles

+- Hide/Show toolbar subtitles

+Show OSD errors

+- Hide/Show errors displayed in the top left or right corner of the window (may be useful to disable the OSD when the fullscreen editor is used)

+Show inline errors

+- Hide/Show inline errors displayed in the code editor

 Show line numbers

 - Hide/Show the line number in the code editor

-Advanced scrollbar
+Stylized scrollbar

 - Enable/disable a better looking scrollbar for the code editor

 Highlight matches

-- Enable/disable matches highlight in the code editor (when something is selected)
+- Enable/disable matches highlight in the code editor (when words are selected)

-Show slice channel

-- Hide/Show slice channel

 Disable audio